What is Fantasy Movie League?

 Fantasy Movie League isn't just based on pure box office gross.
 There are also two different bonuses to pay attention to...

 - Best Performer (BP) - This is a $2 million bonus awarded to the movie with the most "value" defined as box office gross / cost.
 For example, let's say Star Wars is priced at FB$500 and it makes $50,000,000 then its "value" is $100,000/Bux.
 If Alvin and the Chipmunks is priced at FB$100 and it grosses $20,000,000 then its "value" is $200,000/Bux.
 So even though Star Wars made more money, Alvin had more value.
 If Alvin had the highest value that week, it would get an extra $2,000,000 and you would actually make $22M per screen that you played Alvin - $20M for gross plus $2M in bonuses.

 - Perfect Cineplex (PC) - This one is simpler.
-If you play the eight-screen combination that is the highest possible grossing combination that week, then you get an extra $5,000,000 for your Cineplex.
+If you play the eight-screen combination that is the highest possible grossing combination that week (plus any bonuses already earned), then you get an extra $5,000,000 for your Cineplex.